Exact Audio Copy

 Exact Audio Copy (EAC) is a CD ripping program for Microsoft Windows.
 The program has been developed by Andre Wiethoff since 1998.
-Wiethoff's motivation for creating the program was that other such software only performed jitter correction while scratched CDs often produce distortions.
+Wiethoff's motivation for creating the program was that other such software only performed jitter correction while scratched CDs often produced distortion.

 Overview

 Exact Audio Copy is proprietary freeware, free for non-commercial use.
 It is written for Microsoft Windows.
 It has also been tested to work under newer versions of Wine on Linux.

 EAC is used to convert the tracks on standard audio CDs to WAV files, which can then be transcoded into other formats.
 These include lossy ones such as MP3, AAC, Ogg Vorbis, or lossless ones such as ALAC, FLAC, or WavPack using external encoders.
 It also has the option of using the Windows Audio Compression Manager (ACM Codecs) for direct compression.
 It supports AccurateRip, which automatically compares the copy with rips made by others, and can automatically create cue sheets, with all gaps, track attributes, ISRC, and CD-Text included.
 EAC also supports automatic ID3 tagging using Internet-based databases such as freedb, GD3 (see below), or a local database.

 If there are uncorrectable errors the software reports the error location.

 EAC is popular among audiophiles for its accuracy and ability to rip slightly damaged audio compact discs.

-A licensed version of Exact Audio Copy called Rockstar Custom Tracks was released by Rockstar Games in collaboration with Andre Wiethoff for use on the PlayStation Portable release of Grand Theft Auto: Liberty City Stories.
+A licensed version of Exact Audio Copy called Rockstar Custom Tracks was released by Rockstar Games in collaboration with Andre Wiethoff for use on the PlayStation Portable release of Grand Theft Auto: Liberty City Stories and Grand Theft Auto: Vice City Stories.